crowdtainer/dapp-web/README.md

     - Use `Crowdtainer.claimRewards()` method.
 ##### Out of scope for MVP:

-- ◻️ Service to set ERC-721's status as 'claimed' for token ids which had its order created/confirmed.
-- ◻️ "Download Invoice" button
-- ◻️ Browser-side encryption (asymmetric, using service provider's PubKey) before pushing sensitive data to redis.
 - ◻️ Support for multiple deployments, each on potentially different chainIDs.
+- ◻️ Service to set ERC-721's status as 'claimed' on-chain, for token ids which had its order created/confirmed.
+- ◻️ In cases where it is desired to host this web application with a third party server (such as Cloudflare, Vercel, etc), in order to not have to trust them, it is better protect sensitive information such as delivery address by doing E2E encryption between the Browser (client-side) and the service provider before pushing the data to redis dabatase, by applying asymmetric encryption using service provider's PubKey, then decrypting the data at the service provider premises.